 Dr Thomas Mills

+I supervise the MA module 'A Special Relationship?
+The USA and Great Britain from World War II to the War on Terror'.
 My research lies in the field of international relations in the twentieth century, with particular interests in US foreign policy towards Latin America and diplomatic relations between the US and Great Britain.
 My early work explored Anglo-American relations in South America during the Second World War in the broader context of the post-war economic diplomacy undertaken by the wartime allies.
-My current research projects include a collaborative project exploring Anglo-American relations in Latin America throughout the 20th century; an exploration of the role of British and American business groups in economic diplomacy; and a project exploring Britain's emerging role in Latin America at the turn of the 21st century.Web Profile
+My current research projects include a collaborative project exploring Anglo-American relations in Latin America throughout the 20th century; an exploration of the role of British and American business groups in economic diplomacy; and a project exploring Britain's emerging role in Latin America at the turn of the 21st century.Dr Thomas Mills profile

-I am the Director of Post Graduate Studies, and supervise the MA module 'Researching and Writing History'.
-My research on gender focuses on femininities and masculinities at war, while my work on oral testimonies is centred on the relationship between memories and cultural representations.
-I am currently working on gendered commemoration, with a particular focus on British war memorials.Web Profile
+I am a regular contributor to the MA, and convene the MA Module 'Creative Voices: History and Fiction'.
+I have co-edited with Sarah Barber two edited collections on genre methodologies emerging from the MA module 'Beyond the Text'.
+My research focuses on femininities and masculinities at war, spatial and genre methodologies.
+My work on oral testimonies is centred on the relationship between memories and cultural representations.
+I am currently working on gendered commemoration, with a particular focus on British war memorials.Dr Corinna Peniston-Bird profile

 Dr James Taylor

 My work explores the cultural, political, and legal dimensions of economic change in Britain since the 1700s.
 I have published on subjects ranging from the rise of the corporation, the early history of corporate governance, and the regulation and punishment of commercial fraud, to the history of the financial press and literary representations of commerce.
-My latest research explores the history of advertising in Britain in the early twentieth century.Web Profile
+My latest research explores the history of advertising in Britain in the early twentieth century.Dr James Taylor profile

+I supervise the module ‘The Cold War in the Third World’.
 My research focuses predominantly on the international history of the Cold War.
 While the initial focus was on the role of neutrality and Britain in the East-West struggle, I am currently working on the Cold War in the so-called Third World, specifically in Sub-Saharan Africa and in relation to Britain's and France's postcolonial security roles in this region.
 Meanwhile, I have also carried out research on peacekeeping in Africa, and the transformation of European armed forces since the end of the Cold War.
-Prior to moving into and beyond the Cold War, I carried out research on volunteers in the Waffen-SS.Web Profile
+Prior to moving into and beyond the Cold War, I carried out research on volunteers in the Waffen-SS.Dr Marco Wyss profile